L3bowski/tic-tac-lerna/README.md

 Finally, we also use Lerna to individually publish the packages to npm.
 Every time we make changes in a package and only after having committed the changes in the git repository, we will run `lerna publish`, which will build and analyze the packages, and publish them to npm if there are changes.
 We will be prompted for the version increase before publishing (e.g. patch, minor, etc.)

+*Note that the root folder package.json `version` is irrelevant, since this module does not contain any code and neither will be published to npm*

 ### Add new package

 Lerna provides a command line option to add a new package: `lerna create <package-name>`.
 It creates a new npm package and fills some of the package.json fields with available project information (e.g. the git repository, version, author, etc.).
 We could do it manually, but is a nice way to get uniform package.json files.